-And, that’s all for today folks.
-There might be many commands and programs out there to check the laptop battery status in Terminal in Linux.
+There might be many commands and programs out there to check the laptop battery status from Terminal in Linux.
 As far as I know, the above given methods have worked just fine as expected.
-If you know some other commands to find out the battery status, let me know in the comment section below.
-I will update commands in the article if they works.
+If you know some other commands/utilities to find out the battery status, let me know in the comment section below.
+I will check and add them as well.

 Thanks!
 You might mention that the “V” in “acpi -V” is capitalized.
 Took me several tries to figure that out.